David J. Brown (cricketer)

-David John Brown (born 30 January 1942) is a former English cricketer who played in twenty six Test matches between 1965 and 1969.
+David John Brown (born 30 January 1942) is an English former cricketer who played in twenty six Test matches between 1965 and 1969.
 Cricket writer Colin Batemen described Brown as a "rangy, popular paceman...[with] gutsy determination and uncomplaining effort".

 Life and career

 Educated at Queen Mary's Grammar School, Brown made his Warwickshire debut in 1961.
 A dependable seam bowler in the English tradition, Brown used his full 6' 4" to extract bounce from any wicket, an attribute which enabled him to be as effective on hard wickets on tour as he was on green pitches at home.
 He overcame injury to take 1,165 first-class wickets and play regularly for England in the late 1960s, taking 79 wickets.

 His most famous bowling was in the Third Test at Sydney in the 1965-66 Ashes series, where he took 5/63, forcing Australia to follow on, and England won their biggest victory down under for fifty years.
 This was despite being "laid low with bursitis, or a sort of house-maid's knee of the elbow" and he took only 11 wickets (37.18) in the drawn series.

+He was a good close to the wicket fielder and famously held two crucial catches off the bowling of Derek Underwood as England snatched victory late on the final day of the last test match against Australia at the Oval in 1968, to square the series 2-2.

 In the first half of 1969, Brown took fourteen wickets at 20 apiece as England easily accounted for the West Indies.
 An injury to Brown's opening bowling partner, John Snow, meant that Alan Ward was called up for the first Test against England's next opponents, New Zealand.
 When selection was made for the second test, and with Snow fit again, it was Brown that made way not Ward, and Brown did not play international cricket again.